Misled into Signing Divorce Settlement in Arizona

 Under Arizona law, spouses must make full financial disclosure to each other in a divorce case.
 The general rule is that a spouse can move to reopen a divorce decree under Rule 60(c)(3) if he or she shows that the other spouse failed to share information that would have helped her prepare for a trial.
 He or she does not need to show that the hidden information would have affected the outcome.

 David argues this rule only applies when a case goes to trial, but the Court of appeals rejected that position.
-The rule, it noted, is intended to give each spouse a reasonable opportunity to prepare fully for trial or settlement.
+The law, it noted, is intended to give each spouse a reasonable opportunity to prepare thoroughly for trial or settlement.